raoul2000/yii2-workflow/guide/about-workflows.md

 - When the Post enter into status *ready*, it must have **tags**
 - When the Post is sent from *ready* to *published* status, is must have a **priority**

-Theses validation could of course be implemented using the event model we saw in the previous chapter : in the appropriate event handled we would test the appropriate attribut.
+Theses validation could of course be implemented using the event model we saw in the previous chapter : in the appropriate event handler we would test the appropriate attribut.
 Ok but why reinventing the wheel when Yii2 provides a great [Model Validation](http://www.yiiframework.com/doc-2.0/guide-input-validation.html) feature ?
 Why not use it ?